The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Student participants’ training hours shall not exceed eight hours a day.
 The total number of training hours every week shall not be more than forty hours, and training shall not take place between eight o’clock in the evening and six o’clock in the next morning.

-When student participants are trained for four consecutive hours, they shall have a break of no less than thirty minutes.
+When student participants are trained for four consecutive hours, they shall have a minimum of a thirty-minute break.

-During the course of the training, student participants shall have two day offs within seven days as a legal holiday.
+During the course of the training, student participants shall have at least two days off every seven days as regular holidays.

 During the course of the training, student participants shall take the holidays off as stipulated in the Labor Standards Act and in related regulations.